redney757/ReactTV/README.md

 Previously, you built an app that displays the episodes of a single TV show.
 This time, you'll work on React TV: a web streaming platform that allows users to browse through the episodes of a variety of different shows.

+A [live demo of the finished project](https://fsa-react-tv.netlify.app/) is available as reference.

 ## Getting Started

 Rather than starting from scratch, this time you'll be working with an existing codebase.
 The `<EpisodeList>` and `<EpisodeDetails>` components are already built for you in the `src/episodes` folder.
 They have been refactored to take props, but are otherwise identical to the previous workshop.